 Description The contents of the specified Data Memory are first incremented by 1.
-If the result is 0, the

-0 the program proceeds with the following instruction.
+If the result is 0, the insertion of a dummy instruction while the next instruction is fetched, it is a three cycle instruction.
+If the result is 0 the program proceeds with the following instruction.